pj-ms/blackjack-toyktt/README.md

-# blackjack-toyktt
+# Generated App

-Generated from prompt: Demo Calculator App  Requirements &amp; Concept Brief 1.
-Purpose Build a lightweight, easy-to-...
+This app was generated using GitHub Spark.

+## Getting Started

+1. Clone this repository
+2. Follow the setup instructions for your app type
+3. Start developing!